Conda#

 or: How I Learned to Stop Worrying and Manage Python and R

-The JupyterHub is pre-configured with customized environments for both Python and R packages that are designed to be able to run all the tutorial notebooks, and support a broad range of oceanographic applications.
+The JupyterHub offers pre-configured environments – for Python and for R – that are designed to be able to run all the tutorial notebooks, and support a broad range of oceanographic applications.

 This environment is created and managed using the open-source Conda package and environment management system for installing multiple versions of software packages together with their dependencies, and convenient switching between environments.